-Teacher candidates will receive an email via Dynamic Forms with an attached letter informing them of their contingent acceptance or denial for that benchmark.
-Teacher candidates who are accepted on contingency will read and sign their letter according to the specified directions.
-Failure to follow the stated instructions will nullify a letter of contingent acceptance.
-Teacher candidates will be fully accepted and receive an updated acceptance letter once they have successfully completed Practicum I and the remaining benchmark three requirements.
+Teacher candidates will receive an email via Dynamic Forms with an attached letter informing them of their acceptance or denial for the benchmark.
+Teacher candidates who are accepted will read and sign their letter according to the specified directions.
+Failure to follow the stated instructions will nullify a letter of acceptance.